mpimd-csc/low_precision_fortran/README.md

 * Support for `READ`
 * Support for unformatted IO
 * Lookup tables instead of type-casting
-* AXV512FP16 and emulation support at once
+* AXV512FP16 and emulation support at once, but dispatching causes an overhead.

 ### Issue / Missing Functionallity